yosefmelamed/Restaurant-Reservation-App/README.md

 Dashboard:

-- Displays a menu at the top of the page to access the various pages.
+- Displays a menu to access the various pages.
 - Displays a list of reservations together with buttons for seating a reservation at a particular table, editing a reservations information, and cancelling a reservation.
 - The default page uses the current date to query the reservations list for the current date
 - Three buttons on the bottom of the page toggle the reservations listed based on current, previous, and past dates.